 Automatic Window Awnings

-These types of awnings work by sliding up and down, and can be adjusted to provide maximum shade in the house.
+These types of awnings work by sliding up and down and can be adjusted to provide maximum shade in the house.
 Some of these awnings come with sun, rain, or wind sensors, which activate the awning to either retract or extend for better protection.
 Most people, however, prefer these, as they can be customized to fit any window, and do not need to be controlled manually.

-Retractable awnings come in the forms of automatic and manually operated ones.
+Retractable awnings come in the form of automatic and manually operated ones.
 These are mounted on the wall, just above the window, to help provide UV protection in the house.
 One of the main advantages of going for these awnings is the fact that, they can be retracted safely (automatically or manually) to a slim housing, which helps protect them from bad weather and such.

 Fixed Window Awnings

 Unlike retractable awnings that can be retracted, fixed window awnings remain in a fixed guide rail permanently regardless of the weather.
 These awnings are however made of a much tougher material that can withstand all types of weather.
 The awning frame/rail, however, has to be mounted on the wall properly to help it withstand weight from snow or strong winds.